AN0025 (palupiprant)

 AN0025 is a small molecule EP4 antagonist designed to modulate the tumor microenvironment.
-In-licensed from Eisai in January 2018, we have exclusive rights and license to develop and commercialize AN0025 globally, excluding Japan, Korea, Taiwan and some Southeast Asian Countries.
 AN0025 and radiotherapy (RT) combination treatment demonstrated improved antitumor activity and antitumor memory T-cell response in mice compared with RT monotherapy.
-In June 2024, the strategic prioritization of clinical programs for AN0025 has been established, with a focus on its combination with CRT across various indications via investigator-initiated trials (“IIT”):

 ARTEMIS (Augmenting RadioTherapy in REctal Cancer to Minimise Invasive Surgery) Phase II study of Preoperative AN0025 and Radiotherapy/Chemoradiotherapy Combination in Rectum Cancer

 ARTEMIS is a randomized phase II trial for patients with moderate to high-risk rectal cancer where pre-operative chemo-RT is a standard treatment option and suitable for organ preservation.
 Patients are randomized 1:1 between 1) standard of care long-course chemo-RT (LCCRT) or short-course chemo-RT (SCCRT) based on clinician choice, and 2) standard of care LCCRT or SCCRT based on clinician choice, with the addition of immunotherapy agent AN0025.
 Both arms will also receive total neoadjuvant treatment (TNT) in the form of FOLFOX or CAPOX, based on clinician choice.
 The primary endpoint is Clinical Complete Response rate at 6 months post start of radiotherapy.
 A total of 140 patients will be randomized.
-In May 2024, the first patient was dosed.
-Preliminary safety and efficacy data, including a futility analysis, are expected by the end of 2025.
+The futility analysis result of this phase II clinical study is expected by the first quarter of 2026.

 Phase Ib study of Preoperative AN0025 and Radiotherapy/Chemoradiotherapy Combination in Rectum Cancer (NCT03152370)